 The evening was hosted by Nate Watts, Stevie Wonder’s Bassist and Musical Director.
 “Hosting the Jamerson Tribute with Samson was such an honor,” said Watts.
 “With so many great musicians and friends, it was an unforgettable night.
 The proof was the smile on Momma Jamerson's face.”

 The tribute was considered by many to be long overdue, as Jamerson was one of the unsung heroes of the Motown sound.
 Although few among the record-buying public know him by name, they’re well acquainted with his work.
 His groove-oriented melodicism brought about a broader awareness of the bass guitar.

 “Having a hand in organizing this well deserved, and way long overdue tribute to Mr. James Jamerson was truly one of the greatest honors of my life,” said Mark Menghi, Marketing Director for Samson Technologies.
 “People may not realize that Jamerson played on more #1 hits than The Beatles, The Beach Boys, Elvis Presley and The Rolling Stones combined!
 It was a night of incredible music, and having Stevie Wonder and the Jamerson family involved made it nothing short of magical.
 I know James was smiling down on everyone as we celebrated all of his incredible music.”

-“Dad always wanted to be a teacher, but he got a 'D' in music class,” says James Jamerson Jr. “From the bottom of my heart, I would like to thank Nate Watts, Samson, Hartke and Zoom for bringing all of my friends, family, musicians from Detroit and some sensational rock n' rollers together to show the world that he WAS a teacher.
+“Dad always wanted to be a teacher, but he got a 'D' in music class,” says James Jamerson Jr. “From the bottom of my heart, I would like to thank Nate Watts, Samson and Hartke for bringing all of my friends, family, musicians from Detroit and some sensational rock n' rollers together to show the world that he WAS a teacher.
 And if Dad was there, he would have cried… I know I did.”

 Stevie Wonder was on hand to present the International Bassist Award posthumously to Jamerson's son, James Jamerson Jr.